Shahbaz2104/node-cron-demo/README.md

 ];
 ```

-* The script fetches and validates each endpoint.
+* The script fetches, validates, and logs each endpoint.
-* Retries up to 3 times for failed requests.
+* Retries up to 3 times on failure.

 ---